romanenko/covid19-safety-information/README.md

 You don’t need to describe every way of the questions.
 Wit will infer this from the few examples you gave.
 These examples are the training set of your Wit.
 So, the more examples you give, the better your app will understand what your users are saying.

 You also want to teach Wit that you have some **intent** for these utterances, like getting the safety information.
-To do so, In the **Choose or add an Intent** dropdown, enter the name of your new intent and click **Create Intent**.
+To do so, in the **Choose or add an Intent** dropdown, enter the name of your new intent and click **Create Intent**.

 ![Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/Screen_Shot_2020-10-25_at_3.14.40_PM.png](Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/Screen_Shot_2020-10-25_at_3.14.40_PM.png)